 - 1 cup granulated sugar

-At this point you can knead with a Kitchen Aid mixer or put some flour on a pastry board or counter and knead until dough is smooth.
-Put dough into greased bowl and let rise until double (about an hour) in a warm place.
+- At this point you can knead with a Kitchen Aid mixer or or place on a floured surface and knead until dough is smooth.
+Put dough into greased bowl and let the dough rise until double (about an hour) in a warm place.